Deividy/deividy.github.io/Design-Patterns.md

 Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ---

+### Iterator;
+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+---